murkl/arch-os/docs/REFERENCE.md

     style S fill:#1793d1,stroke:#1793d1,color:#fff
 ```

+`sbctl verify` lists `/boot/vmlinuz-*` as not signed, and that is how it is meant to be: the kernel reaches the firmware only inside the unified image.
+Signed on its own it would start from any entry somebody writes onto the unencrypted EFI partition, with a ram disk and a command line of their choosing.

 Keys enroll only in **setup mode** - "Secure Boot disabled" is not that. `-m` keeps Microsoft's certificates.
 A failure here is only logged: the machine still boots.

-**Note:** _A unified image switches the boot loader's editor off - an editable command line is a root shell past Secure Boot._
+**Note:** _systemd-boot's editor is off on every installation, signed or not - an editable command line is a root shell for whoever sits at the machine, past the password and past Secure Boot. **[➜ Arch Wiki](https://wiki.archlinux.org/title/Systemd-boot#Loader_configuration)**_

 **Note:** _Switching Secure Boot on is the firmware's own step - **[➜ installation step 5](README.md#5-switch-secure-boot-on)**._